vanvalenlab/kiosk-console/README.md

 ## Advanced Documentation

-- If you'd like more insight into the internal workings of the kiosk, please consult the [Advanced Documentation](docs/ADVANCED_DOCUMENTATION.md)
+- If you'd like more insight into the detailed workings of the DeepCell Kiosk, please consult the [Advanced Documentation](docs/ADVANCED_DOCUMENTATION.md)

 ## References